naomitzhao/naomitzhao/README.md

 ## hi, i'm naomi! 💗

-currently studying computer science and engineering + economics at uc davis. passionate about building beautiful software and full-stack development <3
+currently studying computer science and engineering + economics at uc davis.

+a frontend web specialist passionate about building beautiful and accessible software <3